 1-2 letters from extracurricular pursuits, most commonly research and clinical experience

 Perhaps you will even be able to speak to the professor one-on-one.
-But more than just attending, go to office hours with some intelligent questions and topics to discuss.
-Whether it be something you truly need assistance with in class or a topic which you found intriguing enough to discuss as a possible research interest, find something to engage the professor and demonstrate your interest.
+But more than just attending, go to office hours with intelligent questions and topics to discuss.
+Whether it’s something you truly need assistance with in class or a topic which you found intriguing enough to discuss as a possible research interest, find something to engage the professor and demonstrate your interest.
 This will make you memorable and illustrate your interest in their class.

-As for extracurricular letters, creating a connection will generally be more simple as you will likely have the opportunity for individual interaction with research, clinical or other mentors.
+As for extracurricular letters, creating a connection will generally be more simple as you will likely have the opportunity for individual interaction with research, clinical, or other mentors.
 Still, make sure you are professional and interested.
-Try to engage potential letter writers in discussion that demonstrates your enthusiasm for medicine and the activity itself.
+Try to engage potential letter writers in discussions that demonstrate your enthusiasm for medicine and the activity itself.

 After developing relationships with select professors and mentors, you will need to choose whom to ask for letters.
-As mentioned above, you will need 3 academic letters in total, including 2 from science professors and 1 from a non-science professor.
+As mentioned above, you will need 3 academic letters in total, including 2 from science professors, and 1 from a non-science professor.
 If possible, it helps to have letters from senior professors who are respected or well-known in their field.
 With that said, this is not imperative.

 Make sure you ask professors from a class in which you performed well.
 If you got below an A- in a class, I would not recommend asking that professor to write your letter.
 They likely receive several requests, and you will be at a disadvantage if your academic performance in their class was below the level of other interested peers.